 U.N.
 Secretary-General Kofi Annan, background center, steps out of his car next to an anti-U.S. banner as he tours Beirut, Lebanon, Monday.
 Beirut.
 He was greeted by giant posters with photographs of Hezbollah chief Hassan Nasrallah and one that had a caricature of Secretary of State Condoleezza Rice with vampire's teeth and blood dripping from the mouth.
 The U.N. chief, accompanied by Saniora and a Hezbollah legislator, walked for about 50 yards before the protest became noisy and unfriendly.
-Annan got back into a car, which drove slowly through the assembled residents with security Annan was booed by men running alongside.
-Geir Pedersen, Annan's devastated Dahiyeh neigh- personal representative, the leaders of Syria and borhood in the Hezbollah was pushed into another Iran, but it would be stronghold of south car in the motorcade by a bodyguard after some in the crowd mistook him for Jeffrey Feltman, the U.S. ambassador to Lebanon.
+Annan got back into a car, which drove slowly through the assembled residents with security men running alongside.
+Geir Pedersen, Annan's bodyguard after some in the crowd mistook him for Jeffrey Feltman, the U.S. ambassador to Lebanon.
 Earlier, Annan issued an unexpectedly blunt assessment of the ceasefire and its implementation by Israel and Hezbollah.
 "It's a fixed menu. ...
 It's not an a la carte menu where you choose and pick," he said at the end of the first day of his 11day Mideast swing that will include stops in Iran and Syria, the main backers of Hezbollah.
 It was not known what Annan would discuss with Lebanon to disarm the Shiite guerrillas of Hezbollah without the agreement and participation of those two governments. page 5 Israel responded quickly and negatively to Annan's call for an end to the blockade, which is intended to keep arms from being shipped to Hezbollah.
-An official in the office of Prime Minister Ehud Olmert reiterated that the blockade will remain until the international force takes up positions along Lebanon's borders and points.
-He Hezbollah continues to try to smuggle weapons into the country. filthy house.

-In ordering the trial court to acquit Judith Scruggs of Meriden, the court said the law used to convict her was unconstitutionally vague.
-Scruggs was convicted of risk of injury to a minor in 2003, a year and a half after her son, J. Daniel, hanged himself with a necktie in his closet.
+An official in the office of Prime Minister Ehud Olmert reiterated that the blockade will remain until the international force takes up positions along Lebanon's borders and entry points.
+He said Hezbollah continues to try to smuggle weapons into the country. filthy house In ordering the trial court to acquit Judith Scruggs of Meriden, the court said the law used to convict her was unconstitutionally vague Scruggs was convicted of risk of injury to a minor in 2003, a year and a half after her son, J. Daniel, hanged himself with a necktie in his closet.
 Legal experts said it was thought to be the first time a parent had been convicted over a child's suicide.
 LOCAL NEWS Plane crashes into pond; pilot dead INDIANAPOLIS - A small plane narrowly missed homes as it crashed in a subdivision's retention pond Monday, killing the pilot, but residents rescued the three passengers as the aircraft filled with water.
 The residents pulled out all four people in the single-engine plane, but the pilot, Indianapolis oral surgeon Robert Edesess, died at a hospital.
-He and two family members aboard were survivors of the 2004 Indian Ocean tsunami. extremely difficult for Prosecutor: Karr's DNA not a match Associated Press BOULDER, Colo. -- Prosecutors abruptly dropped their case Monday against John Mark Karr in the slaying of JonBenet Ramsey, saying DNA tests failed to put him at the crime scene despite his insistence he sexually assaulted and strangled the 6-year-old beauty queen.
+He and two family members aboard were survivors of the 2004 Indian Ocean tsunami. personal representative, was pushed into another the leaders of Syria and Iran, but it would be extremely difficult for Prosecutor: Karr's DNA not a match Associated Press BOULDER, Colo. - Prosecutors abruptly dropped their case Monday against John Mark Karr in the slaying of JonBenet Ramsey, saying DNA tests failed to put him at the crime scene despite his insistence he sexually assaulted and strangled the 6-year-old beauty queen.
 Just a week and a half after Karr's arrest in Thailand was seen as a remarkable break in the sensational, decade-old case, prosecutors suggested in court papers that he was just a man with a twisted fascination with JonBenet who confessed to a crime he didn't commit.